Carré Otis: Early life

-Carré Otis was born in San Francisco, and raised in Marin County, California, along with her older sister Chrisse and her younger brother Jordan.
+Otis was born in San Francisco, and raised in Marin County, California, along with her older sister Chrisse and her younger brother Jordan.
 She attended Marin Academy in San Rafael, California, and the John Woolman School in Nevada City, California.

 Career

 Early modeling

 Otis ran away from home at 16.
 A year later, while living with an abusive boyfriend in San Francisco, Otis was scouted, by Look Model Agency and was initially signed to Elite Model Management in New York by John Casablancas.
 She first achieved fame after being sent to Elite in Paris, when she appeared on the cover of French Elle in April 1986.
 Over the next several years, she appeared on covers in the American and foreign editions of Vogue, Harper's Bazaar, Cosmopolitan, Allure, Mirabella, and Marie Claire.
-In 1991, Bruce Weber photographed Carré Otis, in San Francisco, California.
+In 1991, Bruce Weber photographed Otis, in San Francisco, California.

 Otis appeared in ads for Guess jeans (1988), Calvin Klein jeans (1991), the 1996 Pirelli calendar, and also posed for the Sports Illustrated swimsuit edition (2000).
 Otis is the model on the poster above the character Rusty Griswald's bed in the 1989 film National Lampoon's Christmas Vacation.
 Otis was also featured in 1990 and 2000 issues of Playboy magazine.
 Otis has walked the runway for Max Mara, Dolce & Gabbana, Gucci, Ermanno Scervino, Todd Oldham and Donna Karan.